PinjariSohail/PRODIGY_CS_04/README.md

 **Features:**

-The program imports time details form the device and the details from the keyboard thst which key or letter is pressed by the user.
+The program imports time details form the device and the details from the keyboard which key or letter is pressed by the user.

 The program generates a text file in the same location where the code is saved.
 This text file contains the keylog details in normal text formate.